-Propaganda according to Jowett and O'Donnell (1999, p.
-6) is "the deliberate, systematic attempt to shape perceptions, manipulate cognitions and direct behavior to achieve a response that further the desired intent of the propagandist."
-Propaganda can come in a range of types; from black (deceptive, frightening and unscrupulous) to white (soft and with a selective use of the truth).
+Propaganda is the deliberate, systematic attempt to shape perceptions, manipulate cognitions and direct behaviour to achieve a response that furthers the desired intent of the propagandist.
+"Propaganda can come in a range of types; from black (deceptive, frightening and unscrupulous) to white (soft and with a selective use of the truth).
 It is always carried out to further the interest of the propagandist, and "under conditions of information monopoly or severe ethnic conflicts, control of the media has often been used to foster hatred and mobilize population to violence" (McQuail 2003, p.
 530).
 However, the mass media are now regarded as essential to successful war propaganda since they are the only channels guaranteed to reach the whole public and have the advantage of being regarded as trustworthy.